 6.2.2 Injection and Rebunching.
-The p bunch, about 200 nsec in length, is injected into a matched bucket in the Main Ring at h=53.
+The \bar{p} bunch, about 200 nsec in length, is injected into a matched bucket in the Main Ring at h=53.
 The frequency is 2.5148 MHz and the bucket length, or period, is 397.6 nsec.
-By locking the phase of the Main Ring rf to that of the Accumulator the p bunch can be injected accurately into the Main Ring bucket.
-The required bucket height is 6.5 MeV, requiring 3300 volts at 2.5148 MHz.
+By locking the phase of the Main Ring rf to that of the Accumulator the \bar{p} bunch can be injected accurately into the Main Ring bucket.
+The required bucket height is 6.5 MeV, requiring 3300 volts.

-After injection, the h = 53 rf voltage is raised adiabatically to 15.5 so that the bunch length shrinks to 132.5 nsec, which spans exactly 7 k۷ 'normal' h = 1113 rf periods in the Main Ring.
+After injection, the h = 53 rf voltage is raised adiabatically to 15.5 kV so that the bunch length shrinks to 132.5 nsec, which spans exactly 7 'normal' h = 1113 rf periods in the Main Ring.
 With the bunch held at this length by the h = 53 rf voltage, the h = 1113, 52.813 MHz voltage is raised adiabatically so that the bunch is rebunched into seven bunches.
-The bunch with the largest area, located at the center of the ensemble of bunches, has a longitudinal emittance of about 0.3 eV-sec.
+The bunch with the largest area, located at the center of the ensemble of bunches, has a longitudinal emittance of about 0.32 eV-sec.
 This can be accelerated easily in the Main Ring.
 This rebunching process is shown in Figs. 6-3 through 6-5 for a uniform initial distribution in the h = 53 bucket.
 After capture in h = 1113 buckets, the ensemble of seven adjacent bunches is accelerated to 150 GeV.

 The longitudinal phase space area is expected to increase by a factor 1.5 during acceleration.
-Recent studies in the Main Ring and careful simulation of transition crossing indicate that bunches with initial longitudinal emittance in the range of 0.2 to 0.3 eV-sec are diluted by a factor of about 1.25 between injection and $\gamma$ =21, above transition.
+Recent studies in the Main Ring and careful simulation of transition crossing indicate that bunches with initial longitudinal emittance in the range of 0.2 to 0.3 eV-sec are diluted by a factor of about 1.25 between injection and γ =21, above transition.
 This dilution is accompanied by a slight bunch-to-bucket mismatch so that further dilution resulting from coherent bunch motion within the bucket results in total dilution during acceleration of about a factor of 1.5.

-Bunch Recombination at 150 GeV.
-At 150 GeV, the Main Ring field is 6.2.3 held on flat top while the seven adjacent bunches are coalesced into a single bunch.
+6.2.3 Bunch Recombination at 150 GeV.
+At 150 GeV, the Main Ring field is held on flat top while the seven adjacent bunches are coalesced into a single bunch.
 The h=1113 rf voltage is reduced slowly over a period of 0.1 seconds to about 12 kV by counterphasing equal numbers of rf cavities.
 With this voltage the bucket containing the center bunch is nearly full.
 Adjacent buckets are not quite full and the total longitudinal emittance of all the bunches is about 2.2 eV-sec.
-At this time the h=53 rf system is turned on at a voltage level (700 V) such that the h=53 bucket is matched ure 6-3 Uniform distribution of antiprotons with longitudinal emittance 1.5 eV-sec matched to h=53 bucket in Main Ring.
-The bunch covers a time span of about 133 nsec, or seven h=1113 stationary bucket lengths.

-to a 2.2 eV-sec distribution extending over the filled h=1113 buckets, 132 nsec.
+At this time, the h=53 rf system is turned on at a voltage level (700 V) such that the h=53 bucket is matched to a 2.2 eV-sec distribution extending over the filled h=1113 buckets, 132 nsec.
+At the same time the counterphased Main Ring rf voltage is turned to a 2.2 eV-sec distribution extendingg over the filled h=1113 buckets, 132 nsec.
 At the same time the counterphased Main Ring rf voltage is turned off and replaced by a single small h=1113 rf cavity at 12 kV.
 The voltage of this cavity is then lowered slowly to (nominally) zero so that the seven adjacent bunches are adiabatically debunched into matched orbits in the h=53 bucket.
 A simulation of this process, starting with bunch distributions derived from previously simulated acceleration is shown in Figs. 6-6 through 6-8.
-The result is a uniform bunch of about 2.4 eV-sec matched to the h=53 bucket and spanning a range $\pm \pi/3$ .
+The result is a uniform bunch of about 2.4 eV-sec matched to the h=53 bucket and spanning a range $\pm \pi/3$.